A primal-dual interior point trust region method for second-order stationary points of Riemannian inequality-constrained optimization problems: Introduction

 \subsection{Our contribution}

-In this paper, we propose a primal-dual Riemannian \IPTRM{}, abbreviated as \RIPTRM{}, for \RICO{}~\cref{prob:RICO}. \RIPTRM{} consists of outer and inner iterations.
+In this paper, we propose a primal-dual Riemannian \IPTRM{}, abbreviated as \RIPTRM{}, for \RICO{}~\cref{prob:RICO}, inspired by a Euclidean \IPTRM{}~\cite{Connetal2000PrimalDualTRAlgoforNonconvexNLP}.
+Compared with \cite{Connetal2000PrimalDualTRAlgoforNonconvexNLP}, we employ the exact Hessian rather than its approximation and omit the treatment of linear equality constraints, focusing on extending the \IPTRM{} to the Riemannian setting. \RIPTRM{} consists of outer and inner iterations.
 In outer iteration, starting from an interior point of \RICO{}~\cref{prob:RICO}, \RIPTRM{} generates a sequence by adjusting the barrier parameter and the tolerance level for residuals used in the inner iterations.
 In the inner iteration, the algorithm computes a search direction by approximately or exactly solving a trust region subproblem defined on a tangent space of $\mani$.
 The subproblem uses the full Hessian of $\objfun$ and $\brc*{\ineqfun[\ineqidx]}_{\ineqidx\in\ineqset}$, which may be indefinite.
 Then, the search direction is evaluated to decide if the algorithm updates the iterate and adjusts the trust region radius.
 Here, we make use of the retraction, a smooth map for computing the next iterate in $\mani$ according to the search direction, and the log barrier function as a merit function.

 Our contributions are summarized as follows: \begin{enumerate} \item We propose \RIPTRM{} for solving \RICO{}~\cref{prob:RICO}.
-To the best of our knowledge, this is the first algorithm incorporating the trust region strategy for optimization problems on Riemannian manifolds with nonlinear constraints. \item We prove that our \RIPTRM{} achieves the global convergence to an \AKKT{} point and an \SOSP{}, depending on the chosen quality of the search direction.
+To the best of our knowledge, this is the first algorithm incorporating the trust region strategy for optimization problems on Riemannian manifolds with nonlinear constraints. \item We prove that our \RIPTRM{} achieves the global convergence to an \AKKT{} point and a weak \SOSP{} (\wSOSP{}), depending on the chosen quality of the search direction.
+Under the strict complementarity condition, this result reduces to global convergence to an \SOSP{}.
 To the best of our knowledge, this is the first algorithm achieving the second-order global convergence property for Riemannian optimization with inequality constraints.
-Additionally, combined with a companion work~\cite{Obaraetal2025LocalConvofRiemIPMs} on a local convergence of Riemannian \IPM{}s, our proposed method is the first Riemannian \IPM{} that possesses both global and local convergence.
-We summarize the comparison of our algorithm with the existing ones for Riemannian optimization with nonlinear constraints in \cref{tabl:RIPTRMcomparison}.